 Why the percentage-of-revenue benchmark isn’t enough

 Revenue percentage is a starting point, not an answer.
-A $5M accounting firm with 30 employees running entirely on cloud applications has different IT needs than a $5M construction company with field crews, shared tablets, and project management software.
-So what does 4–7% actually buy you?
-And more importantly – is it the right 4–7%?
+A CA$5M accounting firm with 30 employees running entirely on cloud applications has different IT needs than a CA$5M construction company with field crews, shared tablets, and project management software.
+So what does 4 to 7% actually buy you?
+And more importantly, is it the right 4 to 7%?

 Where should your IT budget go?
 The six core categories

 The percentage-of-revenue model is a starting point, not an answer.
-Where your spend is allocated tells you far more about your risk exposure than the total number. and most SMBs discover the gap between those two things only after an incident, not before it.
+Where the money is allocated tells you far more about risk exposure than the total, and most SMBs discover that gap only after an incident, not before it.
+In our practice the six categories below are where every dollar of a Canadian SMB IT budget lands, and the split matters more than the headline number.

 Every IT budget, regardless of company size, breaks down into six categories.
 The percentages below reflect what we see across Fusion’s Canadian client base in 2026: